Bedrock-OSS/bedrock-wiki/docs/scripting/what-is-script.md

 ---

 ::: warning
 The Script API is currently in active development, and breaking changes are frequent.
-This page assumes the format of Minecraft 1.19.80
 :::

 ## API